FernandaRicciardi/noughts-and-crosses/README.md

 # Noughts and Crosses :crayon:

- My first game built from scratch. 	:woman_mechanic:
+ This is my first game project built from scratch by manipulating the DOM. :woman_mechanic:

  ============================